railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

 .. index::
    single; report; common headers

-Creating common headers for reports
+Creating Common Headers for Reports
 -----------------------------------

 When saving new reports and reports that you have modified, you are given the option to select a